osb-group/osb-learn/storyboarding/scripting/compound_commands.rst

     F,0,0,,0
     F,0,110,,1

-Fairly simple, isn'it?
-Now let's do the same for the other two sprites except that they are invisible at the start and fade in on the according hitsound.
+Fairly simple, isn't it?
+Now let's do the same for the other two sprites except that they are invisible at the start and fade in on the corresponding hitsound.

 .. code-block:: c
   :linenos: